Wonderful Novels That Bring India to Life

 Five Point Someone: What not to do at IIT by Chetan Bhagat

-Chetan Bhagat wrote “Five Point Someone: What Not to Do at IIT,” a story about three friends—Hari, Alok, and Ryan—navigating life at one of India’s most competitive engineering colleges.
+Chetan Bhagat wrote “Five Point Someone,” a story about three friends—Hari, Alok, and Ryan.
+They try to survive life at one of India’s toughest engineering colleges (IIT).
+The novel shows their difficulties with intense academic pressure, their friendships, and their own goals.

 13. 13